srl-labs/containerlab/docs/cmd/graph.md

 ### template

-The `--template` flag allows to customize the HTML based graph by supplying a user defined template that will be rendered and exposed on the address specified by `--srv`.
+The `--template` flag allows to customize the HTML-based graph by supplying a user-defined template that will be rendered and exposed on the address specified by the `--srv`.

 ### static-dir